olivierpons/minecraft-img-to-script/README.md

    }
 }
 ```
-Now create another subfolder called `data` and in this folder
+Now create another sub-folder called `data` and in this folder
-create another one (!) subfolder called `functions`.
+create another one(!) sub-folder called `functions`.

 **You should have a tree like this:**